 I saw a beautiful quote the other day that said, “The maternal grandmother is the purest unconditional love you can ever find.”
 First, I thought, “that’s so true!”
 Then, I wondered “why just maternal grandparents, though?”
-So, let’s discuss!
+Shouldn’t it be ALL grandmothers?
+Why yes, indeed it should!
+Let’s discuss!

 What makes a grandmother’s love so pure?